himanshu-002/hiring-portal-django/README.md

     ```
 5. Add `.env` file to the project, you can refer `.env.template`
 6. Make database migrations:
-    1. ***Note***: Create a DB in PostgreSQL with the same name that you have been added in the .env file before making migrations to avoid unexpected errors
+    1. ***Note***: Create a DB in MySQL with the same name that you have been added in the .env file before making migrations to avoid unexpected errors
     ```bash
     ./manage.py makemigrations
     ./manage.py migrate
     ```
+   ***Warning***: if above gives some error, try installing this: `sudo apt-get install libmysqlclient-dev`, and try again
 7. Run the project
     ```bash
     ./manage.py runserver